gzqingsong/sealZuul/README.md

-# sealZuul
-springcloud zuul is as gateway.
+This is project for image handling.